10 Tips for Going Through a Divorce While Pregnant - Baby Chick

 7. Take Care of YOU

 During tough times and major life-changing events (like divorce), it can be not easy to be kind to yourself and take care of you.
 So many people find themselves not eating enough or overeating, not exercising, not getting enough sleep, not finding ways to heal, etc., when they are experiencing a breakup.
 But you are pregnant.
 You must remember that there is life growing inside of you.
 Not only is self-care helping you during this transition, but it is also helping your child start a happy and healthy life.
 Make an effort to continue to take care of yourself and do the things that bring you joy.
-Learn more about how stress affects pregnancy and three tips to help you feel calmer.
+Learn more about how stress affects pregnancy and how to feel calmer.

 8. Co-Parenting